-In 2002, the Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities Act, 2002 (Act 19 of 2002), was passed.
-The 18-member commission aims to contribute meaningfully and constructively to social transformation and nation-building.
+The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities aims to contribute meaningfully and constructively to social transformation and nation-building.
 Its mission is to promote and develop peace, friendship, humanity, tolerance and national unity among linguistic communities.
-To achieve this, the commission will:
+To achieve this, the commission:

-- be a channel of communication between the State and communities - monitor compliance by the State and civil society - mediate in intercommunity conflict situations and facilitate harmonious co-existence - facilitate the development of programmes that foster sensitivity, respect and understanding for cultural, religious and linguistic diversity - lobby government departments and legislative authorities to identify and recommend amending, repealing or enacting laws undermining or supporting those rights, respectively.
+- is a channel of communication between the State and communities - monitors compliance by the State and civil society - mediates in intercommunity conflict situations and facilitates harmonious co-existence - facilitates the development of programmes that foster sensitivity, respect and understanding for cultural, religious and linguistic diversity - lobbies government departments and legislative authorities to identify and recommends amending, repealing or enacting laws undermining or supporting those rights, respectively.

-Religion

-Religious groups
+Religion Religious groups